project-chip/connectedhomeip/scripts/idl/README.md

 ### Code generator base functionality

-Generators use [Jinja2](https://jinja.palletsprojects.com/en/3.0.x/) as a templating laguage.
+Generators use [Jinja2](https://jinja.palletsprojects.com/en/3.0.x/) as a templating language.
 The general `CodeGenerator` class in [generators/**init**.py](./generators/__init__.py) provides the ability to output files based on jinja templates.

 In order to build working jinja2 templates, some further processing of the AST data is required.
-Some facilities for lookup namespacing (e.g. seach for named data types within cluster first then globally) as well interpretation of data types into more concrete types is provided by `generators/types.py`.
+Some facilities for lookup namespacing (e.g. search for named data types within cluster first then globally) as well interpretation of data types into more concrete types is provided by `generators/types.py`.